It is on my Dreiser site. May be of interest.

 ‘thoughts on An American Tragedy’

 I don’t have a Ph.D. and lack the academic qualifications of many literary scholars, yet I have a broad and deep knowledge of literature from a lifetime of reading.
-I also happen to be Dreiserian (a devotee of Theodore Dreiser and his works).
+I also happen to be a Dreiserian (a devotee of Theodore Dreiser and his works).

 When people ask me who my favorite writers are, I will mention a few, usually them same ones: Shakespeare, Daniel Defoe, Samuel Johnson, William Blake, Charles Dickens, George Gissing, Robert Louis Stevenson, Balzac, Tolstoy, Herman Melville, Walt Whitman … and, Theodore Dreiser.